alberto-morales/microservices-java-training-course/docs/Package_and_deploy.md

 ### Step 2.
 Deploying in Docker Container
-Once the setup of all requirements has been satisfied, a database that supports features for the ACME Bank application must be setup.

 Before deploying the application into a Docker container, we will first package the application in a (fat) JAR file.
 This process is previously explained, therefore we will assume you have a jar file.